Getting started

 Creating an access key

-Before you can use the Moveshelf API, you need to create an access key:
+Before you can use the Moveshelf API, you need to create an access key:- Go to your profile page on Moveshelf by clicking on your profile avatar in the top right and select 'Settings'

 Setting up 'mvshlf-config.json'